‘Wildly problematic’: Standing, the Supreme Court, and mifepristone

 Years of Supreme Court precedent narrowing the standing doctrine also seems to have been sidestepped in the lower courts, according to legal scholars and the FDA.

 In a 2013 case, Clapper v.
-Amnesty International, the court ruled that to achieve standing a threatened injury “must be certainly impending ... and that allegations of possible future injury are not sufficient.”
+Amnesty International, the court ruled that to achieve standing, a threatened injury “must be certainly impending ... and that allegations of possible future injury are not sufficient.”
 The arguments around organizational standing also appear contrary to a 2009 case, Summers v.
-Earth Island Institute, in which the court wrote that “without any description of concrete plans, or indeed any specification of when the [injury] will be, do not support a finding of the ‘actual or imminent’ injury that our cases require.”
-And in a case two years ago the court held that “the risk of future harm cannot supply the basis for their standing.”
+Earth Island Institute.
+In that case, the court wrote that “some day” intentions, “without any description of concrete plans, or indeed any specification of when the [injury] will be, do not support a finding of the ‘actual or imminent’ injury that our cases require.”
+And in a case two years ago, the court held that “the risk of future harm cannot supply the basis for their standing.”

 “The direction it looks like the court is going is one where standing doctrine is narrowed,” says Jonathan Adler, a professor at Case Western Reserve University School of Law.

-Note: Update: After press time, the Supreme Court ruled 7-2 that mifepristone should remain broadly available while the appeals process continues.
-Justices Clarence Thomas and Samuel Alito indicated in a dissent that they would not have granted a stay.
-Our story has been updated to reflect that decision.